-- Track progress against time - Conduct internal/targeted testing for specific areas of needs - Carry out observations within the school setting - · Appoint students an individual Academic Mentor to help guide and advise - Feedback results to parents at Parents' Evenings, Open Evenings, Pupil Reports - Maintain regular contact, where necessary via telephone and/or email
+- Track progress against time - Conduct internal/targeted testing for specific areas of needs - Carry out observations within the school setting - Appoint students an individual Academic Mentor to help guide and advise - Feedback results to parents at Parents' Evenings, Open Evenings, Pupil Reports - Maintain regular contact, where necessary via telephone and/or email

 We follow the graduated approach and the four-part cycle of assess, plan, do, review.
 The educational plan for your child will be explained to you and will be overseen by their subject teachers and the SENCO/Assistant SENCO.
-We use an online tool, called Edukey, to record our SEND provision.
-If your child has an individual Pupil Passport you may be given a log in code to view and comment on it or a paper copy will be shared with you.
+We use an online tool, called EduKey, to record our SEND provision.
 Termly SEND review meetings provide an additional opportunity to update Pupil Passports and feedback to parents/carers on progress, attainment, strengths, difficulties, and effective support strategies.
 Teachers feed into this process through 'round robins'.

 Members of the SEND team attend various departmental and pastoral meetings to discuss important SEND issues and individual children.
-Weekly Team Around the Child meetings are held between the SENCO, TA year link, Head of Year, DSL and attendance team link to review and plan support for individual children, when necessary.
+Team Around the Child meetings are held between the SENCO, TA year link, Head of Year, DSL and attendance team link to review and plan support for individual children, when necessary.